jrenaud90/TidalPy/Documentation/cooling_x/cooling_models.md

 At the C++ level each fills a caller-supplied `std::vector<c_CoolingResult>`, copying the base inputs and overriding the swept field per element.
 Mismatched lengths raise `ValueError` from Python.
 The Cython wrappers return one `CoolingResult` whose four fields are arrays.

-## Convenience functions
+### Convenience Functions

-For a one-shot evaluation with no model object left behind:
+For a one-shot evaluation that does not leave a object behind:

 ```python
 import numpy as np